Tinkerforge/doc/en/source/Tutorials/Tutorial_RED_Brick/Tutorial.rst

  :linenos:
  :tab-width: 4

+The GUI has a label that is refreshed with the current temperature every second.
+Additionally there is a *Refresh* button that forces a refresh of the label.

+You can upload this program the same way as the other Python programs before, with two small differences:

 .. image:: /Images/Screenshots/red_brick_tutorial_gui_environment.jpg
    :scale: 100 %
    :alt: Screenshot of RED Brick GUI environment.
    :align: center

+In step 4 you need to add the environment variable **DISPLAY** with a value of **:0**.
+With this configuration the GUI will be shown on the RED Brick desktop that is running on the full image.
+Adding this variable is necessary, the program will not be able to start otherwise.

 .. image:: /Images/Screenshots/red_brick_tutorial_gui_schedule.jpg
    :scale: 100 %
    :alt: Screenshot of RED Brick GUI schedule.
    :align: center

+For the scheduler you may want to choose **Always** and tick off **Continue After Error**.
+With this configuration your GUI will be automatically restarted if is closed and also if it fails with an error.

+On the RED Brick desktop the simple GUI looks as follows:

 .. image:: /Images/Screenshots/red_brick_tutorial_gui.jpg
    :scale: 100 %
    :alt: Screenshot of RED Brick Temperature GUI.
    :align: center

 Develop a custom RED Brick web interface
 ----------------------------------------

+If your RED Brick has a network interface (WIFI dongle or Ethernet Extension), you can also use it to display a dynamic web page.
+Currently we support HTML/JavaScript, PHP and Python for this purpose.

+Please look at the :ref:`RED Brick web interface documentation <red_brick_web_interface>` for more information about the web interface.
+Basically you can call your start point index.html, index.php or index.py and it will automatically be used as a directory index.

+Our simple Temperature Bicklet program as a web interface looks as follows (Python and PHP):

 `Download (index.py) <https://github.com/Tinkerforge/doc/TODO/index.py>`__